-Why continuous monitoring is necessary
+Why continuous cryptocurrency transaction monitoring is necessary

-Sanctioned individuals and entities represent some of the biggest compliance risks for both cryptocurrency businesses and mainstream financial institutions.
+Sanctioned individuals and entities represent some of the biggest compliance risks for both crypto businesses and mainstream financial institutions.
 Since 2018, the U.S. Treasury’s Office of Foreign Assets Control (OFAC) has included cryptocurrency addresses in the Specially Designated Nationals (SDN) list entries for a handful of sanctioned entities, including developers of destructive ransomware strains and individuals found to have laundered funds on behalf of cybercriminals associated with the North Korean government.

 Blockchain analysis suggests that cryptocurrency compliance teams have been effective in helping enforce these sanctions.